-If you have an small bangle, no matter put on or take off of it, it is very painful.
-We are going to show you the tricks on how to get it right the first time (or not), so you won’t struggle anymore.
+If you have a small bangle, no matter put on or take off of it, it is very painful.
+We are going to show you the tricks on put on a tight Bangle or take off a stuck bangle from wrist, so you won’t struggle anymore.
 Wearing bangles can be fun!

 How to Put On a Small Tight Bangle from Your Wrist?

 If you have larger than average hands, you already know the struggle of trying to fit smaller bangles over it.
 Your wrist circumference is just fine, but your fingers and hand joints are getting a good fit.
 Don’t worry – all is not lost.
 There is a simple way to wear smaller bangles so you won’t have to struggle so much.

 Use a Plastic Bag

 The simplest method is wearing a plastic bag over your hand.

 For this technique, you will need a small plastic bag that will go over your entire hand up to your wrist area.